-Transportation Commissioner - Northern District (3) JOHN CALDWELL awards.
-He retired from the Marine Corps Reserves as a Colonel with extensive operational and logistical experience over land, air, and sea.
+Transportation Commissioner - Northern District (3) JOHN CALDWELL operational and logistical experience over land, air, and sea.

 Born the seventh of nine children to Elizabeth and Joe Caldwell, John Caldwell lives in Nesbit just a few miles from land once farmed by his family.
 John is married to Lee Perkins Caldwell.
 The couple has four children and eight grandchildren.